By Train from Budapest to PragueAthens to Paris

 The timetable shows that we were travelling through the Lands of the Diacritical Marks.

 I went to Budapest Keleti Pu to buy our tickets.
-These are the ticket windows for long-distance tickets.
+Above are the ticket windows for long-distance tickets.

 This is the ticket for the five of us on EuroCity EC170 'Hungaria' train from Budapest to Prague.